icon BELTOWER

 You can input from sensors (dummy hand bells or tower bells) on any or all of the bells, or from a MIDI keyboard or other instrument, sounding the bells through your loud-speakers.

 COM Port Input: Set-up is simple, allowing selection of input mode, ports, pins, debounce time, bells, delays, switches, calls, bell/call re-assignment and more, all through a single dialog box.
-Sensors should, normally, send signals via either a timer interface or a multi-bell interface box.
-Signals applied to individual pins on the COM ports can be detected on either of the rising or the falling edges.
+Sensors should, normally, send short signals via either a timer interface or a serial interface box.
+Signals applied to individual pins on the COM ports can be detected, and with the Act-on-Pin High option, on either of the rising or falling edges.
+The High/Low Transitions option allows absolute control over hand and back stroke inputs, as each pin goes high or low, and the Act on Pin High option will determine hand or back strokes.
 Up to 32 inputs are available (4 pins on each of up to 8 COM ports) including USB to COM (RS232) converters.

-USB Hand Bells: Dummy hand bells are alternatively available for USB via Handbell Manager interface software.
+USB Input: Besides the USB to COM converters, dummy hand bells are also available for USB via Graham John's Handbell Manager interface software.
 Buttons on the controllers can be used to start/stop, and call Go, Bobs etc. complete with Look To and Stand.

 Beltower provides an option to automatically call Go after a selected number of strokes.